 Fifteen Duke students got a taste of Durham’s history and economic evolution last week, from the shutdown of tobacco warehouses and textile mills to investments in downtown projects like American Tobacco Campus and Durham Bulls Athletic Park.

 The students heard from a panel of city and university leaders on June 7 in a Smith Warehouse classroom as part of DukeEngage Durham, a summer-long service program in which students volunteer with community-based organizations and learn about economic development in Durham, N.C., and Durham, England.

-The panel consisted of Dr. Phail Wynn Jr., Duke’s vice president for Durham and Regional Affairs; John Schelp, former president of the Old West Durham Neighborhood Association; Tucker Bartlett, an executive vice president at Self-Help, a nonprofit bank and developer based in Durham; and Durham Mayor Bill Bell.
+The panel consisted of Dr. Phail Wynn Jr., Duke’s vice president for Durham and Community Affairs; John Schelp, former president of the Old West Durham Neighborhood Association; Tucker Bartlett, an executive vice president at Self-Help, a nonprofit bank and developer based in Durham; and Durham Mayor Bill Bell.